topliceanu/learn/tapl-book/chapter-8.md

   If t:T and t->t' then t':T
 ```

+- _Canonical forms lemma_
+If v:Bool then v is either true or false
+If v:Nat, then v is either `0` or `succ n`

 ## Evaluation rules from Ch3:
 ```
 t ::= true | false | if t then t else t (terms)